Learning Competitive Equilibria in Exchange Economies with Bandit Feedback: Algorithm and Theoretical Results

-Instead, our algorithm takes inspiration from classical Thompson sampling (TS) procedure for multi-armed bandits in the Bayesian paradigm~\citep{thompson1933likelihood}.
-The sampling step in line~\ref{alg:step-sampling} is akin to sampling from the posterior beliefs in TS.
-It should be emphasized however, that the sampling distributions on each round cannot be interpreted as the posterior of some prior belief on $\thetatruei$.
-In fact, they were designed so as to put most of their mass inside a frequentist confidence set for $\thetatruei$.

-\paragraph{Proof sketch:} Our proof uses several novel ideas but also relies on some high level intuitions from prior work which provide frequentist guarantees for Thompson sampling~\citep{kaufmann2012thompson,agrawal2012analysis,mutny2019efficient}.
+\paragraph{Proof sketch.} Our proof uses some prior martingale concentration results from the bandit literature~\citep{rusmev2010linearly,filippi2010parametric}, and additionally, we use some high level intuitions from prior frequentist analyses of Thompson sampling~\citep{kaufmann2012thompson,agrawal2012analysis,mutny2019efficient}.
+At the same time, we also require novel techniques, both to bound the loss terms, and analyse the algorithm.
 Our proof for bounding $\LCE_T$ first defines high probability events $A_{t,i}, B_{t,i}$ for each agent $i$ and round $t$. $A_{t,i}$ captures the event that the estimated $\thetabar_{t,i}$ is close to $\thetatruei$ in $Q_{t,i}$ norm.
 We upper bound $\PP(A_{t,i}^c)$ using the properties of the maximum quasi-likelihood estimator on GLMs~\citep{chen1999strong,filippi2010parametric} and a martingale argument. $B_{t,i}$ captures the event that the sampled $\theta_{t,i}$ is close to $\thetabar_{t,i}$ in $Q_{t,i}$ norm.
 Given these events, we then bound the instantaneous losses $\lCE(\xt, \pt)$ by a super martingale with bounded differences.
-The final bound is then obtained by an application of the Azuma inequality.
-Another key ingredient in this proof is to show that the sampling step also explores sufficiently--the $B_{it}$ event only captures exploitation; since the sampling distribution is a multi-variate Gaussian, this can be conveniently argued using an upper bound on the standard normal tail probability.
-While bounding $\LFD$ uses several results and techniques as above, it cannot be directly related to $\LCE$.
-However, we can use similar techniques and intuitions as $\LCE_T$.
+The final bound is obtained by an application of the Azuma inequality.